dustinpfister/blog_posts/_posts/canvas-example-animation-fractal.md

 ## 1 - A Basic looping square array fractal canvas animation example

 So maybe a good starting exercise for fractals would be to just have and array of squares, and as I continue to zoom in the square of a certain index value in the array will get bigger, at some point though that square will end up being small again at the starring point.
-In other words it is just a repeating loop of squares getting larger, until they get to a certain size, at which point they become the new small square, and this is happening in an offset way.
+In other words it is just a repeating loop of squares getting larger, until they get to a certain size, at which point they become the new small square, and this is happening in an offset way where each square in the collection is at a certain point in this transition.

 Maybe another way to explain this is that I have and array of box objects with x, y, width, and height properties.
 All I am doing is setting say the first box in the array with an index of zero to a width and height of zero, and then setting the position to a certain starting point.
 As I move up in the index values of the array of box objects the size of the boxes gets bigger.
 When the largest box gets to a certain size it will become the new point with a width and height of zero at the starting position. thus the result is a simple loop of boxes getting bigger from a starting location looping over and over again.